pentesteracademy/voipshark/README.md

 ### Step 2: Installing VoIPShark

-1. Copy the "plugins" directory to Wireshark plugins directory.
+1. Copy the "plugins" directory to Wireshark personal plugins directory.
 2. Start wireshark. :)

 One can get the location of wireshark plugins directory by checking `Help > About Wireshark > Folders`